Topic: Education

 Written on December 4, 2020 at 5:00 am, by

 By San Juan Island Library Receive “tech help” thanks to the San Juan Island Library, at 3 p.m., Mondays, Dec.
 7, 14, 21, and 28.
 Get help with computers, tablets and smartphones via Zoom.
 After determining your needs, you will work one-on-one with a volunteer.
-This class is designed to help you learn to use your technology Continue Reading
+This class is designed to help you learn to use Continue Reading

 Add To Online Citizen Surveys Of Preservation Trust Land